colour-science/colour-science.org/output/posts/physical-lighting-quantities-tying-both-ends/index.rst

 The major advantage of this approach is that it is independent of the imaging device and thus does not require knowledge of its calibration constant :math:`K`.

-The multiplying factor :math:`S_L` used to convert the Panoramic HDRI relative luminance values to absolute luminance values is obtained as follows:
+The multiplying factor :math:`S_L` used to convert the panoramic HDRI relative luminance values to absolute luminance values is obtained as follows:

     :math:`S_L=\cfrac{E_{vm}}{E_{vi}}`

-where :math:`E_{vm}` is the metered scene upper hemisphere illuminance in lux (:math:`lx`) and :math:`E_{vi}` is the upper hemisphere illuminance of the Panoramic HDRI in lux, i.e. the upper hemisphere integral of the relative luminance values:
+where :math:`E_{vm}` is the metered scene upper hemisphere illuminance in lux (:math:`lx`) and :math:`E_{vi}` is the upper hemisphere illuminance of the panoramic HDRI in lux, i.e. the upper hemisphere integral of the relative luminance values:

     :math:`\int_{\Omega}{L\ cos(\theta)\omega}`